STI-Team/sample-data-scraper/README.md

-# sample_data_scraper
+# Simple Tabular Data Scraper

-A web-based data-scraper to get sample tables from web-sources like Wikipedia or PubMed Central
+A simple data-scraper to get sample tables from web-sources like Wikipedia or PubMed Central.